-Build capacity Building capacity in sustainable and regenerative cacao production and tourism and hospitality.
+Output How?
+Who is in charge?
+Details Outcome Objective Evidence Build capacity Building capacity in sustainable and regenerative cacao production and tourism and hospitality.
 Capacity building team 1.
 SENA - Hospitality training - Technical assistance training in sustainable and regenerative cacao - Technical assistance training in agroforestry systems 2.
 Creation of partnerships with international aid, private entities, and non-profit organizations for extracurricular training for children and youth 3.
-Creation of extracurricular activities and curricula to include youth in cultural, technological, hospitality, and agricultural communication skills Opportunities for employment within the community, allowing for youth and women to be integrated in the local ecosystem New career paths complementary to the cacao production ecosystem, which includes administrative, tourism and hospitality roles Acquired capabilities to ensure the sustainability of the new business model Design circularity and waste recycling model Create a circularity and waste recycling model on farms and in the community Planning Leadership team Research success implementations such as the circular waste management of Cajicá, Cundinamarca Community based recycling waste management program New opportunities for circular practices by and for the community Circular Waste Management Cajicá, Colombia
+Creation of extracurricular activities and curricular to include youth in cultural, technological, hospitality, and agricultural communication skills Opportunities for employment within the community, allowing for youth and women to be integrated in the local ecosystem New career paths complementa y to the cacao production ecosystem, which includes administrative, tourism and hospitality roles Acquired capabilities to ensure the sustainability of the new business model Design circularity and waste recycling model Create a circularity and waste recycling model on farms and in the community Planning Leadership team Research success implementations such as the circular waste management of Cajicá, Cundinamarca Community based recycling waste management program New opportunities for circular practices by and for the community Circular Waste Management Cajicá, Colombia

-Establish strategic alliance with the MinTIC Creation of a strategic alliance with the Ministry of Information Technology and Communications Planning Leadership team and Board of Directors Documentation and traceability for sustainable cacao farms that can leverage future plans for Carbon Credits Implemented technology for traceability and transparency in production - MiCacao App Fair Trade as the cacao is paid at a higher percentage than big box chocolate producers Choco4Peace é Design groforestry ystem Co-design of an agroforestry system according to the needs of the territory Project Management Office (PMO) Planning of co- creation workshops for community agroforestry initiatives Technical assistance in agroforestry systems Planting alternative crops as agroforestry systems on cacao farms Planning certifications (organic, fair trade, sustainability) Implementation of local and adaptive agroforestry system in the community Regenerated land and on going sustainable best practices Benchmarks for organic, fair trade and sustainability certifications for the community Increased volume of cacao production Self-sufficency of the community Less use of agrochemicals Jaguar Siembra
+Output How?
+Who is in charge?
+Details Outcome Objective Evidence Establish strategic alliance with the MinTIC Creation of a strategic alliance with the Ministry of Information Technology and Communications Planning Leadership team and Board of Directors Documentation and traceability for sustainable cacao farms that can leverage future plans for Carbon Credits Implemented technology for traceability and transparency in production - MiCacao App Fair Trade as the cacao is paid at a higher percentage than big box chocolate producers Choco4Peace Design agroforestry system Co-design of an agroforestry system according to the needs of the territory Project Management Office (PMO) 1.
+Planning of co creation workshops for community agroforestry initiatives 2.
+Technical assistance in agroforestry systems 3.
+Planting alternative crops as agroforestry systems on cacao farms 4.
+Planning certifications (organic, fair trade, sustainability) Implementation of local and adaptive agroforestry system in the community Regenerated land and on going sustainable best practices Benchmarks for organic, fair trade and sustainability certifications for the community Increased volume of cacao production Self-sufficency of the community Less use of agrochemicals Jaguar Siembra

-Document Flora and fauna inventory Create an inventory of flora and fauna in the region hand in hand with the Regional Autonomous Environmental Corporation Planning Leadership team Documentation of Fauna and Flora inventory Enhanced region's biodiversity Increased tourist market La Palma y el Tucán --- -- ----------------------------- -- -- --- --------------------------------------
+Output How?
+Who is in charge?
+Details Outcome Objective Evidence Document Flora and fauna inventory Create an inventory of flora and fauna in the region hand in hand with the Regional Autonomous Environmental Corporation Planning Leadership team Documentation of Fauna and Flora inventory Enhanced region's biodiversity Increased tourist market La Palma y el Tucán